Skip to Content

 and Reception Center

-The 10-mile area around the V.C.
-Summer Nuclear Station is divided up into 13 zones, called Protective Action Zones.
-By knowing your protective action zone, you can quickly identify if you are in the zone affected by the emergency and what action(s) to take.
-For example, people in some zones may be instructed to shelter-in-place or evacuate, while people in other zones may not be affected at all.
+The 10-mile area around V.C.
+Summer Nuclear Station is divided up into 13 zones, called Protective Action Zones (PAZ).
+Knowing your PAZ will let you know if your zone is affected by the emergency and what actions to take to keep you safe.

-To easily find out your protective action zone, go to SCEMD’s Nuclear Facility Zones interactive map or view in the SC Emergency Manager mobile app.
-Or, view the static map.
+If you live or work within the 10-mile area of V.C.
+Summer Nuclear Station, go to SCEMD’s Nuclear Facility Zones interactive mapto find your PAZ and Reception Center, or view in the SC Emergency Manager mobile app.
+You may also view the static map

 COUNTY SECTOR PRIMARY EVACUATION ROUTE RECEPTION CENTER